belalugaX/rigid-origami/README.md

 *Figure: The rigid origami game for shape-approximation.
 The target shape (a) approximated by an agent playing the game (b) to find a pattern (c) which in its folded state (d) approximates the target.*

 Our commandline tool comprises a set of agents (or classical search methods and algorithms) for 3D shape approximation, packaging, foldable funiture and more.

-Whereas the environment is not limited to these particular origami design challenges and agents.
+> **Note** The rigid-origami environment is not limited to these particular origami design challenges and agents.
+You can also deploy it on your own custom use case.

 ## Installing